Heller (coin): Austria-Hungary

-In Austria-Hungary, Heller was also the term used in the Austrian half of the empire for 1/100 of the Austro-Hungarian krone (the other being fillér in the Hungarian half), the currency from 1892 until after the demise (1918) of the Empire.
+In Austria-Hungary, Heller was also the term used in the Austrian half of the empire for 1/100 of the Austro-Hungarian krone (the other being fillér in the Hungarian half), the currency from 1892 until the demise (1918) of the Empire.

 Czech Republic and Slovakia

 The term heller (haléř, halier) was also used for a coin valued at 1/100 of a koruna (crown) in the Czech Republic (Czech koruna) and Slovakia (Slovak koruna), as well as in former Czechoslovakia (Czechoslovak koruna).

 Only the currency of the Czech Republic continues to use hellers (haléře), although they survive only as a means of calculation — the Czech National Bank removed the coins themselves from circulation in 2008 and notionally replaced them with rounding to the next koruna.

 Liechtenstein

 In Liechtenstein, emergency money was in circulation from 1919 to 1924.
 The denominations were based on the heller.

 Switzerland

 In the late Middle Ages, the haller was the lowest denomination coin in the area of the Swiss Confederation and corresponded to half a pfennig.
 From the 1320s, the first south German haller made its way to northern Switzerland, where it replaced the production of small, one-sided pfennigs, which were now known as haller.

-This haller established itself as a basic unit in the city-state of Zurich and in the princely Abbey of St. Gallen from 1370 onwards.
+From 1370 onwards, this haller established itself as a basic unit in the city-state of Zurich and in the princely Abbey of St. Gallen.
 As the name of an increasingly devalued coin, the haller existed nominally until the end of the 18th century.